 - a significant increase in your car insurance premiums

 So Don't Give Up the Fight!

 Most people think that there is nothing they can do about their DUI charge; they just give up and plead guilty.
 Don't surrender; you may have defenses!
 If you want to know what they are, click here!
 Then scroll down and see what to do next!

 So What Should I Do?

 Considering what you face, if you have been charged with drunk driving, you need to consult with a lawyer.
-If you received the ticket in southern New Jersey, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment to discuss your options.
+If you received the ticket in southern New Jersey, want to do everything you can to avoid conviction, and are ready to act, then call me immediately at 856-432-4113 or contact me through this site to schedule an appointment to discuss your options.

 If you are looking for more information on New Jersey's drunk driving law, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.

 If you liked this information and found it useful, then you might like or need these others: